-The Adult Education program teaches reading, writing, and math to adults who read at or below a basic skills level.
-This program typically serves 50 students per year.
-Adult Education students come to us because they want to improve their job prospects, help their children in school, enroll in a GED program, and feel better about themselves and their ability to cope in today’s world.
+The Adult Education program teaches reading, writing, spelling, and math to adults who read at or below a basic skills level.
+This program serves approximately 50 students per year.
+Students come to the Literacy Council because they want to improve job prospects, help their children in school, enroll in a High School Equivalency program, and better navigate the world around them.

 Tutoring takes place for one hour twice each week at times and locations that are mutually convenient for students and their tutors.

 Although English is their native language, Adult Education students struggle with recognizing individual sounds, written words, and comprehending a sentence or longer passage.
 They comprise a diverse group in terms of educational background, socio-economic status, personal goals, and learning styles.
 Many are challenged by learning differences such as dyslexia.
 All Adult Education students courageously take the step to give reading another chance.

 The Literacy Council first assesses Adult Education students to determine their reading level, learning barriers, and personal goals.
 Then, students are matched one-on-one and in small groups with trained volunteer tutors who provide highly individualized instruction to meet students’ unique needs.
 The Literacy Council trains tutors in the research-based Orton-Gillingham methodology and uses the Wilson Reading System curriculum.
 Tutors use a multi-sensory approach to reading – using sight, sound, touch – to make learning both fun and relevant to a student’s everyday life.
 Tutors often help students practice new reading skills in their day-to-day lives.

 Becoming a Volunteer Tutor